Best Malaysian Off-Beat Places to Visit this Year

 Putrajaya on a Bicycle

 Kuala Lumpur sure steals the limelight as being the trendsetting Malaysian tourist spot.
 In a way, it resulted in less influence of tourism on other cities in Malaysia which is a blessing in disguise for Putrajaya.
 Set approximately 35kms to the south of Kuala Lumpur, a mere 30 minutes away from the capital city, Putrajaya is a modern city well planned and far less crowded than Kuala Lumpur.
-The city has smartly designed buildings and structures balanced out with waterways and foliage.
-A subtle and capacious Malaysian city, Putrajaya is a so well structured that it even has dedicated bicycle lanes throughout the city.
-A cycling tour of the city is a great way to cherish the city’s exclusivity and scenic sightseeing at your own leisure and discover the local cultural scene.

 5. Go scuba diving in Sipadan Island